Santiago Martínez Delgado: Early death

 In 1948, Martínez founded a commercial art studio.
 In the following years, he made various well-recognized brand logos, illustrations, history books, and over 30 majestic murals in addition to many of his best-known paintings.

 During this period, he wrote and directed the dramatization of radio scripts, such as "El Virrey Solis", that broke all the ratings records for that year.
 Martínez also made plays, including "Estampas místicas de la tierra del Señor", "Juan Manuel el Gavilán" (unedited) and "El derecho de nacer".

 In 1953, he was commissioned by Nelson Rockefeller to paint an oil on canvas of 8 x 4 meters (the largest Oil on Canvas in South America) for the Bank of New York in Bogotá, but he died before finishing it.
 It was placed on the bank, where it remains today as the largest oil on canvas in Colombia.
 Rockefeller, in a speech during the presentation of the painting to the public, called Martinez Delgado "the greatest Latin American artist of the decade".
 (Today, the building is the Interior Ministry Building, and City Bank donated the painting to the Colombian Government.)

-Martinez died on January 12, in the hacienda "El Molino", of a stroke.

-On August 3 of the same year, the National Museum, with the collaboration of the Education Ministry, organized an exposition in his honor.
+Martinez died on January 12, 1954, in the hacienda "El Molino", of a stroke.
+On August 3 of the same year, the National Museum, with the collaboration of the Education Ministry, organized an exhibition in his honor.